awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.SQLServer.md

    1. In SSMS, on the **File** menu point to **New** and then choose **Query with Current Connection**\.

-   1. Type the following SQL query:
+   1. Enter the following SQL query\.

       ```
       select @@VERSION